Tic-tac-toe-2020/Tic-tac-toe-2020.github.io/README.md

 *   Here's the solution!(You can export the list if you want.
 It should be a .txt file)

 ## Authors
 You're Welcome to contact us if you have any ideas or any problems.
+And you're welcome to take a look at [Our Site](https://tic-tac-toe-2020.github.io/)!!
 *  Edit Mr. - [GitHub](https://github.com/Edit-Mr) - [site](https://edmbase.wixsite.com/base) - <a href="mailto:elvismao@ctemplar.com">email</a>
 *  PX123 - [GitHub](https://github.com/Y-C-Chen)